 3. Capitalization Rate (Cap Rate)

-Cap Rate ignores financing and evaluates a property’s return based solely on its net operating performance relative to value.
+Cap Rate strips out financing entirely and evaluates a property’s return based purely on its net operating performance relative to its value.
+It’s the cleanest apples-to-apples comparison tool you have.

 Cap Rate = (Net Operating Income / Property Value) × 100